Transformation Directorate

 Personal representatives

 A personal representative of the estate of the deceased (a person holding the Grant of Probate or Letters of Administration) can request access to a health record under the Access to Health Records Act (AHRA) 1990.
-For example, a personal representative may need information about the deceased’s care in a nursing home.
+For example, a personal representative may need health information about the deceased’s care in hospital before their death.

 If the request for access to the health record is made by a personal representative, then information can only be withheld or redacted from the records if the AHRA permits it.
 Information can be withheld if:

 The AHRA does not apply to record entries made before 1 November 1991 when the Act came into force.
-This means that if access was granted to the record of a person born before 1 November 1991, only the entries made after 1 November 1991 are legally required to be shared, unless it is necessary to see the earlier entries to understand the later ones.
-However, you may decide to share records from before 1 November 1991 in line with the guidance set out above.
+This means that if access was granted to the record of a person born before 1 November 1991, only the entries made after 1 November 1991 are legally required to be shared.
+However, you may still consider a request for records made before this date if there are factors that satisfy the duty of confidentiality (such as if the disclosure is in the public interest, see section on Public Interest Disclosures below).
+Otherwise, an individual can make an application to the court and ask a judge to order the disclosure of records before this date.

-The AHRA only applies to records made by or on behalf of a healthcare professional in relation to the care and treatment of the individual.
-This includes such records made by social care workers who are registered with the Health and Care Professions Council.
+The AHRA only applies to records consisting of information relating to the physical or mental health of an individual which has been made by or on behalf of a healthcare professional in connection with the care of that individual.
+This includes such records made by health and care professionals who are registered with the Health and Care Professions Council.
 Outside this, there is no equivalent provision granting a right of access to social care records.
 However, we recommend as a matter of good practice that a personal representative be granted access to the social care records of a deceased service user on the same basis, and subject to the same restrictions, as would arise under the AHRA.

 People who have a claim arising from the death of the deceased